A Moon Shaped Pool: Lyrics

 The lyrics discuss love, forgiveness, and regret with, according to Larson, "a sense that beyond tectonic heartbreak there is an anaemic acceptance that is kind of beautiful if you don't get too sad about it".
-Several critics felt the lyrics were coloured by Yorke's recent separation from his partner of almost 25 years, Rachel Owen, noting that the backmasked vocals of "Daydreaming", when reversed, resemble the words "half of my life".
+Several critics felt the lyrics were coloured by Yorke's separation from his partner of almost 25 years, Rachel Owen, noting that the backmasked vocals of "Daydreaming", when reversed, resemble the words "half of my life".
 Spencer Kornhaber of the Atlantic wrote that A Moon Shaped Pool "makes the most sense when heard as a document of a wrenching chapter for one human being".

 Other themes include climate change and call for revolution on "The Numbers", and the dangers of authority and groupthink on "Burn the Witch".
 Yorke feared that political songs alienated some listeners, but decided it was better than writing "another lovey-dovey song about nothing".
 He was conscious that lyrics such as "a river running dry" and "the system is a lie" were cliches, but felt there was no other way to state them: "How else are you supposed to say 'the system is a lie'?
 Why bother hiding it?
 It's a lie.
 That's it."

-The Guardian wrote that where Hail to the Thief had addressed the era of Tony Blair and George W. Bush, A Moon Shaped Pool may become the "accidental soundtrack" to the Donald Trump presidency.
+The Guardian wrote that whereas Radiohead's 2003 album Hail to the Thief had addressed the era of Tony Blair and George W. Bush, A Moon Shaped Pool could become the "accidental soundtrack" to the Donald Trump presidency.
 Of the refrain "one day at a time" from "The Numbers", Yorke said: "One day a time, mate, you will be impeached shortly, mate.
-You are not a leader, love … You can't sustain this.
+You are not a leader, love ...
+You can't sustain this.
 It's not gonna work.
 One day a time.
 We ain't stupid."

 Artwork

-The artwork for A Moon Shaped Pool was created by Yorke with Radiohead's longtime collaborator Stanley Donwood.
-Donwood joined the band in France, and worked in a barn with speakers connected to the studio where they recorded nearby, allowing their music to influence his art.
-Wanting to move away from figurative art and create work that was more a product of chance, Donwood initially conceived a "painting Dalek" that would squirt paint at canvases, but this proved technically difficult.
+The artwork for A Moon Shaped Pool was created by Yorke with the longtime Radiohead collaborator Stanley Donwood.
+Donwood worked in a barn with speakers connected to the La Fabrique studio where they recorded nearby, allowing their music to influence his art.
+Wanting to move away from figurative art and create work that was more a product of chance, Donwood initially conceived a robotic device that would squirt paint at canvases, but this proved technically difficult.
 Instead, he experimented with weather, leaving canvases outdoors to allow the elements to affect the paint.
 Donwood continued the weathering process in Oxfordshire during the band's winter break, with "completely different results", before photographing the works and editing them in Photoshop with Yorke.